cknoll/git-voting/README.md

 1. When it comes to voting there is no single trusted authority.
 1. Only Free and Open Source Software can be trustable software.
 1. Transparency prevents fraud and unjustified accusations of fraud.
-1. Power and sensitive knowledge for each entity must be divided sufficiently such that fraud is impossible without conspiration with other entities.
+1. Power and sensitive knowledge must be divided sufficiently among participating entities such that fraud is impossible without conspiration with other entities.
 1. Each entity must have strong rational incentives to comply with the rules and to report any attempts of conspiration ("immune system").

 ## Assumptions and Requirements: